Normal Approximation for U-Statistics with Cross-Sectional Dependence: Theoretical results

-As a corollary, if we assume bounded third moments and bounds on the maximum neighborhood sizes, then we have the following central limit theorem by combining \autoref{thm:non-degenerate} with \autoref{lemma:sparsity-bound} and take \(\delta = 1\). \begin{theorem} Under the assumptions in \autoref{thm:non-degenerate}, and suppose \(\nu_{n}^{2} = \Theta\pqty{n}\), and \(\mathbf{H}_{3} < \infty\).
-If for some sequence \(m = m(n)\) such that \(\eta_{m}^{4} = o\pqty{n}\), we have \(n\beta\pqty{1,3,m}^{\frac{1}{3}} + \sqrt{n}\beta(2, \infty, m) = o\pqty{1}\), then we have \(W_{n} \rightsquigarrow N(0,1)\), as \(n \to \infty\). \end{theorem} We make a few remarks about the theorems.
-Firstly, \autoref{thm:non-degenerate-clt} provides a Berry-Esseen type results under \(\beta\)-mixing, see \cite{dobler2015NewBerryEsseen} Theorem 2.7 for independent observations.
-Because of \autoref{lemma:stein} and the decomposable approach we use to construct the coupling variables, only bounds on the third moment are necessary, compared with \cite{kojevnikov2020LimitTheorems}, which requires higher than \(4\)-th moment and \(\psi\)-dependence.
-Secondly, notice also that we have only used \(\eta_{m}\), the maximum \(m\)-neighborhood size to describe the sparsity.
-In the literature of random fields and network dependence, summability conditions on the size of ``neighbourhood shells'' \(\mathcal{S}_{i}^{m} = \cqty{j: m \leq \dist(i,j) < m+1}\) multiplied by the mixing rates are assumed \citep{bolthausen1982CentralLimit,kojevnikov2020LimitTheorems}, which usually provides a more precise description of the dependence structure, leading to a set of weaker conditions on the mixing rates, since \(\abs{\mathcal{S}_{i}^{m}} \leq \abs{\mathcal{N}_{i}^{m}}\).
-We choose not to include here analysis with conditions on the sizes of the neighborhood shells because for the more difficult and interesting degenerate U-statistics below, we find it difficult to come up with suitable conditions on the neighborhood shells that actually improve the results.
-In any case, we have the freedom of choosing suitable sequence \(m_{n}\), we are not losing much applicability with \autoref{thm:non-degenerate} and \autoref{thm:non-degenerate-clt} stated in terms of \(\eta_{m}\).
-Finally, in practice, we would need consider the estimation of the ``long-run'' variance \(\nu_{n}^{2}\). \cite{kojevnikov2020LimitTheorems} proposes a Network HAC estimator, provided knowledge of the underlying network is available.
-Inference can also be based on the bootstrap procedure in \cite{kojevnikov2021BootstrapNetwork}.
+As a corollary, if we assume bounded third moments and bounds on the maximum neighbourhood sizes, then the following central limit theorem follows by combining \autoref{thm:non-degenerate} with \autoref{lemma:sparsity-bound} and taking \(\delta = 1\). \begin{theorem} Under the assumptions of \autoref{thm:non-degenerate}, suppose \(\nu_{n}^{2} = \Theta\pqty{n}\) and \(\mathbf{H}_{3} \leq C < \infty\) for some generic constant \(C\).
+If, for some sequence \(m = m(n)\) such that \(\eta_{m}^{4} = o\pqty{n}\), and \(n\beta\pqty{1,3,m}^{\frac{1}{3}} + {n}\beta(2, \infty, m) = o\pqty{1}\), then \(W_{n} \rightsquigarrow N(0,1)\) as \(n \to \infty\). \end{theorem} We make a few remarks about the theorems.
+Firstly, \autoref{thm:non-degenerate} provides a Berry--Esseen type result under \(\beta\)-mixing; see Theorem 2.7 of \cite{dobler2015NewBerryEsseen} for independent observations.
+Because of \autoref{lemma:stein} and the decomposable approach we use to construct the coupling variables, only bounds on the third moment are necessary, in contrast to \cite{kojevnikov2020LimitTheorems}, which requires moments of order higher than \(4\) and \(\psi\)-dependence.
+Secondly, we have used only \(\eta_{m}\), the maximum \(m\)-neighbourhood size, to describe the sparsity.
+In the literature on random fields and network dependence, summability conditions involving the sizes of ``neighbourhood shells'' \(\mathcal{S}_{i}^{m} = \{j: m < \dist(i,j) \leq m+1\}\), multiplied by the mixing rates, are often assumed \citep{bolthausen1982CentralLimit,kojevnikov2020LimitTheorems}.
+These conditions usually provide a more precise description of the dependence structure, leading to a weaker set of conditions on the mixing rates, since \(|\mathcal{S}_{i}^{m}| \leq |{\mathcal{N}_{i}^{m}}|\).
+In any case, we have the freedom to choose a suitable sequence \(m_{n}\), so we do not lose much applicability by stating \autoref{thm:non-degenerate} and \autoref{thm:non-degenerate-clt} in terms of \(\eta_{m}\) with the benefits of simpler notations.